Talar Neck ORIF

 Procedure

-The goal of this procedure is to reposition the talus back in the exact position it was in prior to surgery (anatomically reduce the fracture) and secure it in this position with screws (and possibly a plate).
-The procedure is performed using at least two incisions: one located on the inside front aspect of the ankle (anteromedial ankle) and the second located on the outside front part of the ankle (anterolateral ankle).
-The talar neck fracture is identified; accurately reduced (put back in position); and then fixed in the position it was in prior to the injury.
-The fracture is first provisionally fixed with wires to hold it in position and then definitively fixed with screws (and a plate if necessary).
-The reason that two incisions are used is to ensure that the tube-shaped talar neck has been accurately repositioned on both sides.
+The goal of this procedure is to reposition the talus back in the exact position it was in prior to surgery (anatomically align the fracture), and secure it in this position with screws or a plate.
+The procedure is usually performed using two incisions: one located on the inside front aspect of the ankle (anteromedial ankle), and the second located on the outside front part of the ankle (anterolateral ankle).
+The talar neck fracture is identified, accurately reduced (put back in position), and then fixed in the position it was in prior to the injury.
+The fracture is first temporarily held in place with wires, and subsequently fixed with screws or a plate to hold the pieces in appropriate alignment as the talus heals.
+Two incisions are used to ensure that the tube-shaped talar neck has been accurately repositioned on both sides.
+This is especially important if the talus has fractured into multiple small pieces.

-If the the talar neck fracture is an open injury (bone has broken through the skin) or dislocated (the lower bone of the ankle has dislocated out of the ankle joint) it must be treated urgently with surgery.
+If the talar neck fracture is an open injury (bone has broken through the skin) or if it is dislocated (the lower bone of the ankle has dislocated out of the ankle joint), it must be treated urgently with surgery.
+These are more severe injuries and are more likely to result in complications.

 Recovery